 WHAT OTHER ACTIVITIES DO THE GRADUATE CLASSES INCLUDE?
 HOW MUCH ART-MAKING IS INVOLVED?

 Art therapy is a field grounded in research-based science that combines active art-making, the creative process, applied psychological theory, and the human experience within a psychotherapeutic relationship.
 To that end, graduate students of art therapy are scholar-practitioners that read scholarly material, write in both academic and journalling styles, and also explore art-making to foster reflective practice and to facilitate learning.
 Learn more in the scholarly journal, Art Therapy: Journal of the American Art Therapy Association..In

 ARE THERE ANY UNDERGRADUATE DEGREES IN ART THERAPY?

-Yes, though undergraduate and doctoral programs do not undergo an approval or review process through the AATA at this time.
-A list of available undergraduate and doctoral programs are available here.
-Inclusion of a program on this list is not indicative of an endorsement by the AATA but is offered for information purposes.
+Yes, and a list of available doctoral programs may be viewed here.
+(Inclusion of a doctoral program on this list is not indicative of an endorsement by AATA, but is offered for information purposes.)

 WHAT DO I NEED TO COMPLETE AFTER I GRADUATE?